mattscripted/mattscripted.github.io/content/blog/export-vs-export-default/index.md

 ### Human Who Codes

-Nicholas C. Zakas of Human Who Codes lists his problems with default export [5]:
+Nicholas Zakas of *Human Who Codes* lists his problems with default export [5]:

 - It may not be obvious what the default export is
-- We may inconsistently import the same thing across files
+- We may inconsistently import the same thing across modules
 - We do not receive an error if we import the wrong thing

 ### TypeScript Deep Dive

-Basarat Ali Syed of TypeScript Deep Dive recommends against default export [6]:
+Basarat Ali Syed of *TypeScript Deep Dive* recommends against default export [6]:

 > If you refactor Foo in foo.ts it will not rename it in bar.ts.
 >